 - Third item, the last sentence.

-- Numbered lists within a sentence (use for shorter items) use parentheses.
+- Numbered lists within a sentence (used for shorter items) use numerals within parentheses.

 Example: The objectives were (1) to assess..., (2) to analyze data..., and (3) to follow up on...